Welcome to today's edition of the Rush 24-7 podcast.

 Let's go to Nancy Pelosi.

-This is um yesterday on Meet the Press, David Gregory, said to the extent that you uh believe others believe Supreme Court has conferred an extra level of legitimacy on Obama tax.
+David Gregory said, to the extent that you believe, others believe, Supreme Court has conferred an extra level of legitimacy on Obama tax.

 Won't that make it more difficult to sell the popularity of this program to the American people?